RayZorb/Highcharts-for-Weather34/README.md

 Gary (gjr80) whose WeeWX Highcharts extension (https://github.com/gjr80/weewx-highcharts) provided motivation and a start point for this project.

 Jerry Dietrich who did 99% of the heavy lifting by engaging and volunteering his ideas, vision and coding skill at an early stage of this project.
-This project would certainly not have reached this stage without his massive imput.
+This project would certainly not have reached this point without his massive input.
 Thank you Jerry.

 This repository contains the instructions and code to enable Highcharts to be used with the WeeWX version of weather34 home weather template as an alternative to the default CanvasJS.
 Please make sure that you are using the current version of WX-HWS from https://github.com/steepleian/WX-HWS